Skip to Content

 Example

-import { parse } from '@sentriflow/core'; const config = ` !
-This is a comment hostname Router1 ! interface GigabitEthernet0/0 description Uplink to Core ip address 192.168.1.1 255.255.255.0 no shutdown `; // Parse with default options const ast = parse(config, 'cisco-ios'); // Parse with comments included const astWithComments = parse(config, 'cisco-ios', { includeComments: true, }); // Parse in strict mode try { const strictAst = parse(config, 'cisco-ios', { strict: true }); } catch (error) { console.error('Parse error:', error.message); }
+import { SchemaAwareParser } from '@sentriflow/core'; const config = ` !
+This is a comment hostname Router1 ! interface GigabitEthernet0/0 description Uplink to Core ip address 192.168.1.1 255.255.255.0 no shutdown `; const parser = new SchemaAwareParser(); // Parse with default options (auto-detects vendor) const ast = parser.parse(config); // Parse with comments included const astWithComments = parser.parse(config, { includeComments: true, }); // Parse in strict mode try { const strictAst = parser.parse(config, { strict: true }); } catch (error) { console.error('Parse error:', error.message); }

 detectVendor()